swcarpentry/shell-novice/episodes/02-filedir.md

 > ## Sorting Output
 >
-> Nelle names her directories "year-month-day",
+> Nelle names her directories 'year-month-day',
 > with leading zeroes for months and days,
 > because the shell displays file and directory names in alphabetical order.
 > If she used month names,